 The answers seem to range from “young people no longer being interested in European football” to club CEOs and Presidents who are very concerned with the indebtedness of their clubs – particularly given the last 12-months of Coronavirus and empty stadia leading to a catastrophic reduction to matchday income.

-In case you're wondering how important football is to us British, the late Bill Shankly (left) once said:
+In case you're wondering how important football is to us British, the late Bill Shankly (above) once said:

 Let’s be clear; football fans generally care about 1 thing and 1 thing only - glory.